pranavpv773/Responsive_whatsApp/README.md

  Flutter project.

-## Using MVVM Architecture, firebase, Provider
+## Using MVVM Architecture, firebase, Provider and Rest API

 This project is a starting point for a Flutter application.